CompuTec/computec-docs/docs/processforce/processforce-plugins/pfi.md

 ### Installation

-For detailed instructions on installing the CompuTec AppEngine plugin, click [here](https://learn.computec.one/docs/appengine/administrators-guide/configuration-and-administration/plugins/overview).
+For detailed instructions on installing the CompuTec AppEngine plugin, click [this link](https://learn.computec.one/docs/appengine/administrators-guide/configuration-and-administration/plugins/overview).

 ## Usage